 cld - Cloudinary On The Terminal

-A need to upload images happens to us all in this field, this CLI from Cloudinary is an important tool in the box of any developers with the ease of uploading images.
-You can perform Admin operations, the CLI gives me access to helper tools that make it possible to use the Cloudinary offering features like transformations and optimizations.
+A need to upload images happens to us all in this field, this CLI from Cloudinary is a vital tool in the box of any developers with the ease of uploading photos.
+You can perform Admin operations, the CLI gives me access to helper tools that make it possible to use the Cloudinary, offering features like transformations and optimizations.

 I need to upload an image and get a URL copied to my clipboard.